-Beyond brand explorations, sports and social impact campaigns, Sanderson says there were two other areas of focus for the company that materialized in 2021: sustainability and marketing tech.
+on a national philanthropic initiative."
+Beyond brand explorations, sports and social impact campaigns, Sanderson says there were two other areas of focus for first time that the Sobey family and the business partnered the company that materialized in 2021: sustainability and marketing tech.